KisonHe/mcu_font_tool/README.md

 2. If the translation is not available on the default locale, the text ID will be returned

 ## What will this do for you
-1. Generate a file with needed chars to pass to font generate(lv_font_conv) for you
+1. Read info from config and string yaml files
+2. Generate `stringtable.cpp/h` from [jinja](https://jinja.palletsprojects.com) template
+   1. Get your text from ID
-2. Offer function to get text from name
+   2. Get text font from ID
-3. Offer function to get font from name(For now only `lv_font_t * `)
-4. Generate function to load font from
-5. (Someday)With post upload feature(in pio), auto upload the (spiffs) file to target(esp32)
+3. Generate converter commands from template (Optional)
+4. Run commands generated
+5. Run defined upload command

 ## What this tool will not do for you